indigames/ige-docs/docs/source/man_graphics.rst

 Models are files that contain data about the shape and appearance of 3D objects, such as characters, terrain, or environment objects.
 Model files can contain a variety of data, including meshes, materials, and textures.
 They can also contain animation data, for animated objects.
-Usually, models are created using an 3D modeling software, such as Blender, Autodesk Maya, Autodesk 3Ds Max ..., and then import them into IGE.
+Usually, models are created using an 3D modeling software, such as Blender®, Autodesk® Maya®, Autodesk® 3ds Max® ..., and then import them into IGE.

 IGE supports importing ``.dae`` and ``.fbx`` file formats.
 After importing to IGE, the files are converted to ``.pyxf`` format which is specially optimized for IGE.
 The game engine will automatically detect changes in the file system, and import model files accordingly.